OrangeFran/tagger/Readme.md

 __Add tags__

-Use the subcommand `tag` for that.
+Use the subcommand `tag` to tag files on a specific pattern found in the filename.
+To add static tags use the `manually` command.

 Specify your target with `-t`.
 It can be a file or a directory.
 But keep in mind that for now it does not search recursively.

-Now from where does `tagger` get the information to tag files.
-From the file name!
-For that, you have to pass in a formatting string with `-f`.
+Pass in a formatting string with `-f`.

 There are five options avaible:

 ```
 %a      -> artist
 %t      -> title
 %l      -> album
 %y      -> year
 %g      -> genre
 ```

 For example, one format I often use is `%a - %t`.

 If you first want to look what the binary does without doing something to your files, you can use the `--dry-run` flag.
 This won't tag your files.
-It will only output what would be tagged.
+It will only output what would be done.
 If your pair this with the `-v` flag, you will get even more information to work with.

 __Remove tags__